Corelle Brands: Product issues

 Pyrex-branded glass products have been the subject of urban legends and safety concerns.
 Beginning in the 1980s, production of clear Pyrex glass bakeware was switched from a more thermally resistant borosilicate glass to mechanically stronger soda-lime glass.
 The concern stems from the fact that soda-lime glass is more susceptible to breaking when exposed to sudden temperature differences.
-This change received greater attention after the Corning, Inc. spun-off the Corning Consumer Products Company.
+This change received greater attention after Corning, Inc. spun-off the Corning Consumer Products Company.
 The consumer affairs magazine Consumer Reports investigated the issue, in January 2011, confirming that borosilicate glass bakeware was less susceptible to thermal shock breakage than tempered soda-lime bakeware.
-However, the organization admitted its testing conditions were "contrary to instructions" provided by the manufacturer.
-STATS analyzed the data available and found that the most common way that users were injured by glassware was via mechanical breakage, being hit or dropped, and that "the change to soda lime represents a greater net safety benefit."
+However, the organization acknowledged its testing conditions were "contrary to instructions" provided by the manufacturer.
+Statistical Assessment Service (STATS) analyzed the data available and found that the most common way that users were injured by glassware was via mechanical breakage, being hit or dropped, and that "the change to soda lime represents a greater net safety benefit."